eslint/eslint/docs/rules/no-class-assign.md

 A = 0;
 ```

-But the modification is a mistake in most case.
+But the modification is a mistake in most cases.

 ## Rule Details